Dalmatian traditional food – top recipes to try / Fish menu

 - Chopped rucola or green salad

-- Fresh cherry tomatoes halved or regular tomatoes sliced in dices
+- Fresh cherry tomatoes halved or diced regular tomatoes

 - Capers, olives or both